-If operation will consistently be at altitudes above 5,000 ft.
-(1525m), a carburetor jet designed for high altitudes should be installed.
-This will result in better fuel economy, cleaner exhaust and longer spark plug life.
-It will not give increased power.
-Contact your local authorized engine service shop for high altitude jet kits that are available from the engine manufacturer.
+If the Ranger 8 will be consistently operated at altitudes above 5000 ft, a carburetor jet designed for high altitudes should be installed.
+This will result in better fuel economy, cleaner exhaust, and longer spark plug life.
+It will not give increased power which is decreased at higher altitudes.
+Engine horsepower is reduced by 3.5% per 1000 feet for altitudes above 377 feet.

-Do not operate with a high altitude jet installed at altitudes below 5000 ft.
+Do not operate a Ranger 8 with a high altitude jet installed at altitudes below 5000 ft.
 This will result in the engine running too lean and result in higher engine operating temperatures which can shorten engine life.